THE SWEATY EQUESTRIAN

 • Plan your route ahead of time.
 Schedule to avoid high traffic areas during rush hour, and know where you’re going to stop overnight.

 • Fairgrounds often have shower facilities, in addition to generous turnout space for the horses.
-Rodeo grounds and horse motels provide other options.
+Rodeo grounds and horse motels provide additional options.

 • Riding in the trailer costs your horse about as much energy as walking.
 Stop every 3 hours to let him rest inside the trailer.
 Extra unloading and reloading in unfamiliar locations increases injury potential.